 What is lead generation?

 Lead generation is a marketing process for attracting prospects and nurturing their interest, which results in conversion.
-It starts by collecting a prospect's contact information through online forms, emails, job applications, blog posts, or by purchasing sales lead generation databases.
+It starts by collecting a prospect's contact information through online forms, emails, job applications, blog posts, or by purchasing a lead generation or sales database.

 In the B2B world, where products and services can be pretty pricey, lead generation is a crucial part of the sales funnel.
 By capturing lead information, businesses can engage with prospects, gradually guiding them toward making a purchase.

-For e-commerce and other sectors, getting a B2B lead list is also important because it provides critical data about potential clients.
+For e-commerce and other sectors, getting B2B prospect lists is also important because they provide critical data about potential clients.
 This data can be used to enhance marketing efforts and increase conversions, even if the initial interaction doesn't result in an immediate sale.

 Different strokes for different folks

-As the title suggests, no one lead database would fit every business.
+As the title suggests, no one prospecting database would fit every business.
 Even if it existed, it would be way too cumbersome to manage and analyze.
-Also, if you already have a lead list, it might be helpful to get a database for lead enrichment to boost sales.
+Also, if you already have a few prospect lists, it might be helpful to get a sales database for lead enrichment.

 The most basic way to differentiate lead databases is based on whether they target businesses (B2B) or individual consumers (B2C) and whether they focus on people or companies.
 With this approach, we get 3 types of lead generation databases.